matiasbacelar98/matiasbacelar98/README.md

 * 🌍  I'm based in Buenos Aires
 * 🖥️  See my portfolio at [matiasbacelar.com](https://matiasbacelar.com/)
 * ✉️  You can contact me at [matiasbacelar@gmail.com](mailto:matiasbacelar@gmail.com)
-* 🧠  I'm currently learning about kubernetes and kafka
+* 🧠  I'm currently learning about 3d development

 ### Skills